-Each faculty member teaching in the program must have expertise and educational background consistent with the contributions to the program expected from the faculty member.
-The competence of faculty members must be demonstrated by such factors as education, professional credentials and certifications, professional experience, ongoing professional development, contributions to the discipline, teaching effectiveness, and communication skills.
+Each faculty member teaching in the program must have competency and currency within the program's discipline consistent with the contributions to the program expected from the faculty member.
+The competency of faculty members must be demonstrated by such factors as education, professional credentials and certifications, professional experience, ongoing professional development, contributions to the discipline, teaching effectiveness, and communication skills.
 Collectively, the faculty must have the breadth and depth to cover all curricular areas of the program.